FAQsWhat kind of writers are you looking for?

 Can I have guests?

-Overnight guests are not allowed.
+Overnight guests are not allowed, but if you wish to have a guest over during the day, that is permitted.
 We seek to encourage writers who have come to work rather than socialize.

 How quiet is The Eyrie?